Revised: May 23, 2022

 - If the arbitrator finds that College Board did not act in good faith in deciding to cancel your scores, your scores will not be canceled (or they will be reinstated, if applicable).

-- All other disputes with College Board will be resolved solely by the General Arbitration Rules in 10(a) above.
+- All other disputes with College Board will be resolved solely by the General Arbitration Rules in Section 10(a) above.

-- Notwithstanding the foregoing arbitration provisions in sections 10(a) and 10(b) above, either party may take a claim to small claims court instead of arbitration if the party’s claim is within the jurisdiction of the small claims court, as permitted in the AAA Rules.
+- Notwithstanding the foregoing arbitration provisions in Sections 10(a) and 10(b) above, either party may take a claim to small claims court instead of arbitration if the party's claim is within the jurisdiction of the small claims court, as permitted in the AAA Consumer Arbitration Rules.
 If either party institutes an action in small claims court, you and College Board agree to accept the findings of the small claims court as a final resolution of the parties’ dispute and not to appeal the small claims court’s decision or pursue any other claim (including a claim asserted in arbitration) relating to that dispute.

 Section 11.
 Venue and Waiver of Jury Trial